 For more than twenty years, our water-focused friends group has been the only grassroots conservation group dedicated to protecting the Kaw.
 Our members come from rural, urban, and suburban areas and represent canoers, kayakers, fisherfolk, hunters, birdwatchers, and locals who love the river.

-- Advocate the rehabilitation of the Kaw and its environs – water quality and wildlife habitat
+- Advocate for the rehabilitation of the Kansas (Kaw) River and its environs – water quality and wildlife habitat

 - Promote compatible public recreational use of the river

 - Encourage the development of adequate public access

 - Cooperate with other individuals, organizations and agencies as appropriate to meet these goals